In Wales, like the rest of the UK, education is compulsory but going to school is not.

 - religious or cultural beliefs

 Sometimes a child is educated part-time at school and taught at home the rest of the time – this is called flexi-schooling.

 The right to an education

-Under section 7 of the Education Act 1996 it is your duty as a parent to make sure your child receives efficient full-time education suitable for their age, ability and aptitude and for any special educational needs they may have.
+Under section 7 of the Education Act 1996 it is your duty as a parent to make sure your child receives efficient full-time education suitable for their age, ability and aptitude and for any additional learning needs they may have.